orthecreedence/cl-async/tcp.md

  1. It only *initializes* a [socket](#socket) object, it doesn't connect it.
  2. It doesn't accept host/port arguments.
- 3. It accepts a `:fd` keyword argument, which allows wrapping the socket being initialized around an existing file descriptor.

 In other words, `init-tcp-socket` is `tcp-connect`'s lower-level brother.
 Once initialized, an unconnected socket can be connected using [connect-tcp-socket](#connect-tcp-socket).